magarcia/magarcia.io-archived/src/pages/bloc-pattern-with-react-hooks/index.md

 It can be considered an alternative to the
 [Redux port for flutter](https://pub.dartlang.org/packages/flutter_redux 'Redux port for flutter') making use of Dart streams.
-In our case we’re going to use Observables from the library [RxJS](https://rxjs.dev/ 'RxJS') , but any other option like [xstream](http://staltz.github.io/xstream/ 'xstream') will be valid as well.
+In our case, we’re going to use Observables from the library [RxJS](https://rxjs.dev/ 'RxJS') , but any other option like [xstream](http://staltz.github.io/xstream/ 'xstream') will be valid as well.

-In short the BLoC will:
+In short, the BLoC will:

 - contain business logic (ideally in bigger applications we will have multiple BLoCs)
 - rely _exclusively_ on the use of _Observables_ for both input (_Observer_) and output (_Observable_)